Adam Shaheen: Miami Dolphins

 On July 26, 2020, Shaheen was traded to the Miami Dolphins for a conditional seventh-round pick.
 In Week 5 against the San Francisco 49ers, he recorded his first touchdown with the Dolphins in the 43–17 victory.

-On October 28, 2020, Shaheen signed a two-year, $7.65 million contract extension with the Dolphins.
-He finished the 2020 season with 12 receptions for 150 receiving yards and three receiving touchdowns in 16 games and five starts.
+On October 28, Shaheen signed a two-year, $7.65 million contract extension with the Dolphins.
+He finished the regular season with 12 receptions for 150 receiving yards and three receiving touchdowns in 16 games and five starts.
 In the 2021 season, Shaheen appeared in 12 games and started seven.
 He recorded 12 receptions for 110 receiving yards.

 On August 9, 2022, the Dolphins agreed to trade Shaheen along with a 2023 seventh-round pick to the Houston Texans in exchange for a 2023 sixth-round pick.
 Two days later, the trade was cancelled due to Shaheen being unable to pass a physical.
 The Dolphins placed him on injured reserve on August 16.